tensorflow/tfjs-models/body-pix/README.md

 const net = await bodyPix.load();
 const segmentation = await net.estimatePersonSegmentation(imageElement);

-const invert = true;
+const maskBackground = true;
 // Convert the personSegmentation into a mask to darken the background.
-// Since invert is set to true, there will be 1s where the background is and 0s where the person is. const backgroundDarkeningMask = bodyPix.toMaskImageData(personSegmentation, invert);
+// Since invert is set to true, there will be 1s where the background is and 0s where the person is. const backgroundDarkeningMask = bodyPix.toMaskImageData(personSegmentation, maskBackground);

 const opacity = 0.7;
 const maskBlurAmount = 3;